No matter if it is a query about one of our experiences or a general question about Nagoya and the Aichi Prefecture. We are here for you!

 Discover the art of brewing green tea leaves and enjoy the subtle changes in flavor.
 Tea is served with a typical Japanese sweet.

-Explore the oldest shopping district of Nagoya featuring charming old shops next to new ones.
+Explore the oldest shopping district of Nagoya featuring charming old shops next to new ones and lots of street food.

 We are the co-founders of Nagoya is not boring.
 We look forward to guiding you around our second home Nagoya and its off-beat surroundings.